zhorabay/Concert-website/README.md

 **[JavaScript capstone project]**

-A website for a concert of Ed Sheeran.
+A website for a concert by Ed Sheeran.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML